sarahmbss/sarahmbs.github.io/_posts/2023-02-11-sentiment-analyses.md

 ## Preprocessing

-To the data cleaning, the following procedures were carried out:
+To clean the data, the following procedures were carried out:

-- Removal of special characters, hyperlinks, punctuation, markings users and accents: do not add value to the construction of the model;
+- **Removal of special characters, hyperlinks, punctuation, markings users and accents:** do not add value to the construction of the model;

 ```python
 for i in range(len(Corpus['content'])):